knieriem/gomodsrv/README.md

 ## Configuration

-Gomodsrv reads its configuration from a file whose location can be controlled using env variable GOMODSRVINI.
+Gomodsrv first looks for a configuration file `gomodsrv.ini` in the current directory or in one of its parent directories.
+If no file can be found,
+gomodsrv will use the location specified in the environment variable `GOMODSRVINI`.
 This variable can be set using `gomodsrv env -w GOMODSRVINI=/path/to/file`.

 The configuration file has the following, tab-indented structure: